|Nutritional Guidelines (per serving)|

 The woo woo is a fun cocktail on many levels.
 First of all, every time you make or order it, you get to say "woo woo" and possibly sound like a train whistle.
 Second, its fruity mix is a tasty indulgence that's hard to resist.
 And finally, it's an easy recipe to mix up and can be served any way you like it.

-The drink itself is actually very simple (another reason to get on the Woo Woo train): vodka, peach schnapps, and cranberry.
-Think of it as a mix between the popular Cosmopolitan and the fruity Hairy Navel.
-The simplicity is the beauty of the Woo Woo because, as you will see, you can easily transform or enhance the three-ingredient drink to fit your mood or the occasion.
+The drink itself is actually very simple (another reason to get on the woo woo train): vodka, peach schnapps, and cranberry.
+Think of it as a mix between the popular cosmopolitan and the fruity hairy navel.
+The simplicity is the beauty of the woo woo because you can easily transform or enhance the three-ingredient drink to fit your mood or the occasion.

-It's common for the Woo Woo to be served either 'up' as a fancy cocktail or on the rocks.
-It doesn't stop there because you can also make it into a fruity punch or a fun shot for parties.
-No matter how you take it, the Woo Woo is a popular drink that everyone (including bartenders) should know.
+It's common for the woo woo to be served "up" as a fancy cocktail or on the rocks.
+You can also make it into a fruity punch or a fun shot for parties.
+No matter how you take it, the woo woo is a popular drink that everyone (including bartenders) should know.